hashicorp/terraform-provider-vault/website/docs/r/gcp_auth_backend.html.md

 * `client_email` - The clients email associated with the credentials

+* `accessor` - The mount accessor related to the auth mount.
+It is useful for integration with [Identity Secrets Engine](https://www.vaultproject.io/docs/secrets/identity/index.html).

 ## Import

 GCP authentication backends can be imported using the backend name, e.g.